 The Blennerhassett Mansion

 Blennerhassett Mansion was completed in 1800 by Harman and Margaret Blennerhassett.
-The history of these two individuals and their family shows the true implications and history of this house.
 Harmon Blennerhassett came from a wealthy Irish family that descended from King Edward III.
-Even though his family was Irish, they lived in parts of England during his childhood.
+Even though his family was Irish, his family lived in parts of England during his childhood.
 He attended Trinity College in Dublin and was a lawyer for the King’s Inn Courts.
 He was very interested in the art, music, and the sciences, especially chemistry.

-In 1794, Harman met and fell in love with the beautiful and brilliant Margaret Agnew, his niece who was nine years younger than himself.
-Margaret had been born in England in 1771.
-They married and were rejected and practically shunned by their families because it was viewed as incest and sinful.
+In 1794, Harman met and fell in love with Margaret Agnew, his niece who was nine years younger than himself.
+Their marriage was rejected by their families because it was viewed as incest and sinful.
 Harman also became part of the Society of United Irishman which deemed him wanted for arrest by the British government.
-His father also died and left him a large sum of money that exceeded one hundred thousand dollars.
+Around this same time, his father died and left him a large sum of money that exceeded one hundred thousand dollars.
 These three determining factors caused the couple to move to America.
 After much consideration, the couple decided to come to the Ohio Valley.
-On January 28, 1799, they purchased land on an island in the Ohio River which came to be known as Blennerhassett Island.
+On January 28, 1799, they purchased land on an island in the Ohio River which came to be known as Blennerhassett Island .
 Margaret and Harman would have three children while living on the island: two sons, Dominic and Harman, and a daughter, Margaret, who died in infancy.

 The mansion was built on the upper end of the island.
 The construction took over 2.5 years and cost at least of half of Harman’s inheritance received from his father.
 It was about 8,200 square feet of luxury and splendor.
 The house was filled with the most extravagant furnishings, paintings, and possessions.
 The Blennerhassetts created their own world on this island.
 They held lavish parties for locals and hunted small game often.
 The island and mansion were together nicknamed “Eden.”